 What other electric deals are available?

-In the meantime, we've spotted a few great ‘unofficial’ plug-in grant deals and incentives that are well worth considering, so scroll down to find out what other new electric car deals we've spotted.
+In the meantime, we've spotted a few great ‘unofficial’ plug-in grant deals and incentives that are well worth considering, so scroll down to find out what other new electric car deals you can take advantage of.

 Alfa – Alfa Romeo is also offering a £1,500 saving across all Junior Elettrica models, including the top of the range 280hp Veloce and the Intensa Special Series.
 It’s available now on top of existing retail offers, including 0% APR on personal contract purchase and a free EV home charger.
 It means the cheapest Junior Elettrica starts at £32,405.